canmod/iidda-tools/python/README.md

 ### Using the Deployed Version

 We are working to get https://davidearn.mcmaster.ca/iidda/ back up as a deployed version of the API in this repository.
-It is not currently up.
+It is not currently up 😢.

 ### Using the Development Version